Imperial-Brew/PaperlessReporting/README.md

 - **Integration Tests**: Test the interaction between components
   - End-to-end tests for data pulling and CSV generation

-- **Coverage Reporting**: Identify untested code areas
-  - HTML reports generated in `htmlcov/` directory
-  - Terminal summary displayed after test runs
+  - Tests for webhook event handling

-See `tests/README.md` for detailed testing documentation.
+See [Testing Documentation](docs/testing.md) for more details.

 ## License